 Al-Dhale’e was created after the unification of the country in May 1990.
 It was created by combining border districts of both former Yemeni states (North and South).
 However, it played an important role in balancing unity and some southern demands for secession, which began to appear more clearly after the 1994 civil war and the emergence of the Southern Movement in 2007.
 With a population of about 800,000 people, Al-Dhale’e has a high density and is known for its polarised local dynamics.

 Historically, Al-Dhale’e has represented one corner of the triangle of military power in the South (Al-Dhale’e, Yafa, Radfan).
-In the past, the former President Saleh’s regime was keen to use force to silence the governate and its escalating demands to secede from the North.
+In the past, the former President Saleh’s regime was keen to use force to silence the governorate and its escalating demands to secede from the North.
 The violent military leader, Abdullah Dabaan, exercised remarkable repression which reinforced negative attitudes towards unity.
 In 2015, as the Houthis advanced towards Aden, Al-Dhale’e became a target and a transit point, but they were successfully repelled towards the North early in the conflict.
 However, the Houthis still pose a serious threat to several areas of Al-Dhale’e, with continuing clashes and attacks in an attempt to invade the governorate again.

 Security was a concern during the field work in Al-Dhale’e due to the roadblocks and proximity to clashes between the Houthis and IRGY.

-Sana’a has been an embattled city within Sana’a governate since the escalation of the conflict in early 2015.
+Sana’a has been an embattled city within Sana’a governorate since the escalation of the conflict in early 2015.
 It has witnessed three major battles (in 2011, 2014 and 2015), and was intermittently targeted by airstrikes and other ground attacks resulting in tremendous loss of human life and widescale material damages.
 In September 2014, the Houthis entered Sana’a and within months gained control over most of the governorate.
 Historically, Sana’a has been a main destination for IDPs, many of whom left rural areas due to a lack of jobs and climate-related factors like water scarcity and droughts.

 According to OCHA, there are nearly 1.1 million people in need of assistance in the governorate, which constitutes approximately 80 per cent of its population.
 The conflict has caused significant damage to health facilities; the remaining facilities have too few health workers and many patients coming from neighbouring governorates, leading to strained capacities.
 The closure of Sana’a airport to all commercial flights in August 2016 prevented those in need of specialised medical care from seeking assistance abroad.